 - Diagram showing this lighting requirement.
 Note the flashlight is in hand for signaling and shining on the boat, rather than strapped down and pointing in one direction.

-Additional lights for maximum safety, use on major waterways with barge or large boat traffic, and on (only) Jackson County, Missouri lakes:
+Additional lights for use on major waterways with barge or large boat traffic, and required on (only) Jackson County, Missouri lakes:

-- Red and green lights mounted on front left side (red) and right side (green) on boat or board bow (front) so they are easily visible for other boats.
+- Red and green lights mounted on front left side (red) and right side (green) on boat or board bow (front) so they are easily visible for other boats for 1 mile.

 - Flashlights, headlamps or other directional lights are not adequate because they only shine light in one direction and are less visible from other angles.
 Some may argue that flashlights are a good choice, but a flashlight will never be as safe while paddling as a 360-degree white light visible for a mile in any direction.
 If you’re serious about paddling, invest in a 360-degree white kayak light.
 Flashlights, headlands and other directional lights are still a great addition to required lights, and highly recommended to keep within reach for emergency signaling.